ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ]

 ???
-The Linux Foundation has a large number projects, several of them giant factors in today's software world.
-They also operate with an agency model, where Linux Foundation employees provide a wide variety of services to projects - some employees are directly assigned to specific projects.
+The Linux Foundation has hundreds of projects, several of them giant factors in today's software world.
+They also operate with an agency model, where dozens of Linux Foundation employees provide a wide variety of services to projects - many employees are directly assigned to specific projects.

 ---